 Left Behind in the Smoke

-Although widely perceived as a comprehensive smokefree air law, the California Smokefree Workplace Act still does not prohibit smoking in workplaces such as hotels, cabs of trucks, warehouses, long term health care facilities, and workplaces located outdoors.
+Although widely perceived as a comprehensive smokefree air law, the California Smokefree Workplace Act still does not completely prohibit smoking in workplaces such as hotels, cabs of trucks, long-term health care facilities, and workplaces located outdoors.

-ChangeLab Solutions developed Left Behind in the Smoke to examine how exemptions in the California Smokefree Workplace Act contribute to tobacco related health inequities particularly among the working poor and communities of color.
+ChangeLab Solutions developed Left Behind in the Smoke to examine how exemptions in the California Smokefree Workplace Act contribute to tobacco-related health inequities, particularly among low-income communities and communities of color.